Devonshire Colts F.C.

-Devonshire Colts FC is a football club based in Devonshire Parish, Bermuda and are in the Cingular Wireless Premier Division league.
+Devonshire Colts FC is a professional football club based in Devonshire Parish, Bermuda, playing in the Bermudian Premier Division.
 The team colours are orange and white.

 History

-The Devonshire Colts Football Club was established in 1958, due to the efforts of Mr. Edward DeJean and Mr. Braxton Burgess.
+The Devonshire Colts Football Club was established in 1958, due to the efforts of Edward DeJean and Braxton Burgess.
 These men were members of the Howard Academy, aka Skinners School, in Bermuda.
-DeJean was the principal while Burgess was a physical education teacher.
+DeJean was the principal while Burgess was the physical education teacher.

 Following their school level successes, the Howard Academy team moved on to participating in practice matches with local men's football teams which subsequently led to the application and entry into the Bermuda Football Union.

-The Devonshire Colts play on Police Field, where formerly police dogs were exercised.

 Colts were relegated to the Bermuda First Division in 2011, they returned to the Bermudian Premier Division after 4 years in for the 2015/16 season after beating St David's in March 2015.